kaltura/playkit-js-ui/docs/watermark.md

 {
    img: string, // URL ro the watermark image
    url: string,  // Click thrugh URL to the website that you own
-   placement: string, // Watermark location - ["top-left", "top-right", "bottom-left", "bottom-right"]
+   placement: string, // Watermark location - ["top-left", "top-right", "bottom-left", "bottom-right"] default top-left
-   timeout: number // miliseconds, if given the it will trigger a timer to remove the watermark once playbsack starts }
+   timeout: number // miliseconds, if given the it will trigger a timer to remove the watermark once playbsack starts - default 0 (not removed)
+}
 ```